Gramm-Leach-Bliley Student Financial Information Security Program

 I. GLB Student Financial Information Security Program Coordinators

-In order to comply with GLB, the Provost has designated three administrative officers to coordinate the protection of student financial information: the Director of Financial Aid, the Comptroller, and the IT Security Officer.
+In order to comply with GLB, the Provost has designated three administrative officers to coordinate the protection of student financial information: the Director of Financial Aid, the Director of Financial Services and the IT Security Officer.
 They will work together and with the Coordinator of IT Policy and Planning to assist the relevant offices of the University in identifying reasonably foreseeable internal and external risks to the security, confidentiality, and integrity of student financial information; to evaluate the effectiveness of the current safeguards for controlling these risks; to design and implement a safeguards program; and to regularly monitor and test the program.
 These three officers, together with the Coordinator of IT Policy and Planning, will evaluate the program periodically to make appropriate adjustments and to send educational reminders to the University community.
 Questions regarding interpretations and applicability of the GLB and implementing federal regulations will be coordinated with the Office of the General Counsel.

 II.
 Risk Assessment and Safeguards

 The IT Security Officer will work with all relevant areas of the University to identify potential and actual risks to security and privacy of the systems that contain student financial information.
-Each School or Department head, or designee, will conduct an annual data security review with guidance from the IT Security Officer for systems and from the Director of Financial Aid and Comptroller for data.
+Each School or Department head, or designee, will conduct an annual data security review with guidance from the IT Security Officer for systems and from the Directors of Financial Aid and Financial Services for data.
 Vice Provosts will be asked to identify any employees in their respective areas who work with covered data and information.

 Information Technology bears primary responsibility for internal and external risk assessment, but all members of the University community are involved in risk assessment.
 The IT Security Officer, working in conjunction with the relevant University offices, will conduct regular risk assessments of systems, including but not limited to the categories listed by GLB.